SAP-archive/devtoberfest-2021/topics/Week4_Security/README.md

 ## Tutorials

-Completion of any of the following tutorials during Devtoberfest will earn you points towards the contest and potentially some great prizes. to-do: link to contest overview page
+Completion of any of the following tutorials during Devtoberfest will earn you points towards the contest and potentially some great prizes.

+Please find all the contest info here: [Contest Overview Page](https://github.com/SAP-samples/devtoberfest-2021/tree/main/contest)

-* List of tutorials will be released as Week 5 approaches
+* List of tutorials will be released as Week 4 approaches

 ## Coding Challenges